gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 **Why does the chiral condensate form?**

-It is energetically favorable — the condensate lowers the vacuum energy.
+It is energetically favorable.
+The condensate lowers the vacuum energy.

+The mechanism is non-perturbative.
-The mechanism is non-perturbative: the strong coupling at low energies ($$\alpha_s \sim 1$$) causes quarks and antiquarks to pair and condense.
+The strong coupling at low energies ($$\alpha_s \sim 1$$) causes quarks and antiquarks to pair and condense.

-This is analogous to Cooper pairing in superconductivity — the BCS mechanism at the quark level.
+This is analogous to Cooper pairing in superconductivity, the BCS mechanism at the quark level.

 **Consequences:**